ow2-proactive/proactive-python-client-examples/README.md

 - `demo_basic.py`: A simple script that showcases how to connect to the ProActive Scheduler, create a job and a Python task, and execute it.

+- `demo_pre_post_script.py`: Illustrates adding pre-scripts and post-scripts to tasks for setup and cleanup.
+Enhances task flexibility by allowing pre and post execution actions.
+Ideal for complex setups or post-task data handling.

 - `demo_job_task_var.py`: Demonstrates the use of job and task-level variables within the ProActive Scheduler.
 This script highlights how to define and access variables that can be shared across tasks within a job, facilitating dynamic task configuration and the passing of data between tasks.
 It showcases setting variables at both the job and individual task levels, and accessing these variables within task implementations for flexible, dynamic workflow execution.

 - `demo_global_var.py`: Demonstrates the use of global variables between tasks in ProActive Scheduler.
 It exemplifies creating and managing jobs and tasks with a focus on inter-task communication via global variables.